Merløsegaard: Early history

 In 1727, Merløsegaard was acquired by count Ferdinand Anton Danneskiold-Laurvig.
 Merløsegaard was after his death in 1754 passed on to his son Frederik Ludvig Danneskiold-Laurvig.

 Neergaard family

-Danneskiold-Laurvig's heirs sold the estate to War Councillor Peter Johansen Neergaard in 1763.
+In 1763, Danneskiold-Laurvig's heirs sold the estate to War Councillor Peter Johansen Neergaard.
 He was succeeded on the estate by his youngest son Johan Thomas de Neergaard.
 His son, Peter Johansen Neergaard, passed it on to his nephew, Tønnes Christian Bruun de Neergaard.

 Moltke and Knuth

-In 1706, Merløsegaard was sold to Frederik Knuth.
+In 1906, Merløsegaard was sold to Frederik Knuth.
 He soon thereafter sold the estate to Count Adam Wilhelm Moltke of Bregentved.
 He served as the first Prime Minister of Denmark in the new constitutional monarchy from 1848 to 1852.

 Suhr family

 Johannes Theodorus Suhr, a wealthy merchant from Copenhagen, purchased the estate in 1858.
 Suhr ceded Merløsegaard and Bonderup to a new family trust, Den Sturhske Stiftels.

 Architecture

 The current main building was constructed after a fire in 1928.
-It is a one-storey, white-washed building with a half-hipped Mansard roof clad with red tile.
-It is set in a park with 300-years old oak trees, mirror pond and rose garden.
+It is a one-storey, white-washed building with a half-hipped mansard roof clad with red tile.
+It is set in a park with 300-year old oak trees, mirror pond and rose garden.